dwulff/huggingface_group/README.md

 ### Files

-1. Resources.md - Live document containing helpful resources on neural networks, transformers, and applications to (psychological) science.
+1. Resources.md - Live document with helpful resources on neural networks, transformers, and applications to (psychological) science.
 2. Code/ - Folder for your scripts and notebooks

 ### Schedule